welteki/docs.actuated.dev/docs/dashboard.md

 * Today's builds so far - a quick picture of today's activity across all enrolled organisations
 * Runners - Your build servers and their status
 * Build queue - All builds queued for processing and their status
+* Insights - full build history and usage by organisation, repo and user

+Plus:

 * CLI - install the CLI for management via command line
-* Insights - full build history and usage by organisation, repo and user
+* SSH Sessions - connect to a runner via SSH to debug issues or to explore - works on hosted and actuated runners

 ## Today's builds so far